 Children with gastroenteritis throw up and have diarrhea, belly cramps, and fever

-Throwing up and having diarrhea can lead to dehydration (not having enough water or other fluids in the body), which can cause serious problems
+Throwing up and having diarrhea, especially when they occur together, can lead to dehydration (not having enough water or other fluids in the body), which can cause serious problems

 You can help prevent gastroenteritis by keeping up with your child's vaccines and by having children wash their hands often